benzman81/homebridge-nukiio/README.md

 ***
 # homebridge-nukiio
-Nuki.io support for Homebridge: https://github.com/nfarina/homebridge
+Nuki.io support for Homebridge: https://github.com/nfarina/homebridge that supports Nuki Lock and Nuki Opener.

 # Current state
 Seems to work solid.
 Feel free to create new issues in github for any problems.